amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/startChatContactAPI/README.md

     <script src="amazon-connect-chat-interface.js"></script>
     ```

-2. Initialize the Chat Interface on page load:
+2. Initialize the Chat Interface on page load.
+Note: you need to update this to include the root id of the div where the customer chat widget will live.

     ```js
     $(document).ready((a) => {